snowdriftcoop/snowdrift/README.md

-Snowdrift.coop is built with **Haskell** and the **[Yesod web framework](http://www.yesodweb.com/)**, but even if you don't yet know Haskell, you may still put your HTML/CSS/Javascript skills to work!
+Snowdrift.coop is built with **Haskell** and the **[Yesod web framework](http://www.yesodweb.com/)**, but even if you don't yet know Haskell, you may still contribute basic HTML/CSS/Javascript work!
 We welcome contributions from developers of all skill levels.

 Whatever your background, we're happy to answer questions or get any comments.